zkreations/hamlet-builder/src/README.md

 ## @image

-I created a custom image tag.
+Insert a custom image tag.
 It accepts image parameters along with other HTML attributes.

 #### Parameters